Connecting JSP to Microsoft Access

 Installing the Easysoft JDBC Driver

-Download, install and license the JDBC-Access Driver on the Windows machine where your JSP capable web server or application server is installed.
+Download, install, and license the JDBC-Access Gateway on the Windows machine where your JSP capable web server or application server is installed.

-For more information about installing the JDBC-Access Driver, see the JDBC-Access Driver Getting Started Guide.
+For more information about installing the JDBC-Access Gateway, refer to the JDBC-Access Gateway Getting Started Guide.

 Installing the JDBC-ODBC Bridge

-Download, install and license the Windows JOB Server on a machine where the Microsoft Access ODBC driver is installed.
-On this machine, configure a System ODBC data source that connects to your Access database.
+Download, install, and license the Windows JDBC-ODBC Bridge server on a machine where the Microsoft Access ODBC driver is installed.
+On this machine, configure a system ODBC data source that connects to your Access database.
 Test the data source with an ODBC application.
-Use one of the test applets included in the JOB distribution to check that you can access the ODBC data source through JOB.

-For more information about installing JOB and testing it with Microsoft Access, see Accessing Microsoft Access Data from any Java Platform.
-Refer also to the Installation and Configuration chapters of the JOB User Guide.
+For more information about installing JDBC-ODBC Bridge and testing it with Microsoft Access, refer to Accessing Microsoft Access Data from any Java Platform.
+Refer also to the Installation and Configuration chapters of the JDBC-ODBC Bridge user guide.

 The example JSP page in this section shows how to connect to an Access database.

-esmdb.jar is the Java component of the JDBC-Access Driver.
-The file is located in drive:\Program Files\Easysoft Limited\JDBC-Access Driver on the JDBC-Access Driver machine, where drive is the relevant drive letter, for example C.
+esmdb.jar is the Java component of the JDBC-Access Gateway.
+The file is located in drive:\Program Files\Easysoft Limited\JDBC-Access Gateway on the JDBC-Access Gateway machine, where drive is the relevant drive letter, for example C.

-EJOB.jar is the Java component of JOB.
-The file is located in drive:\Program Files\Easysoft\Easysoft JDBC-ODBC Bridge\jars on the JOB Server machine, where drive is the relevant drive letter, for example C.
+EJOB.jar is the Java component of JDBC-ODBC Bridge.
+The file is located in drive:\Program Files\Easysoft\Easysoft JDBC-ODBC Bridge\jars on the JDBC-ODBC Bridge server machine, where drive is the relevant drive letter, for example C.

 2. In your application, create a JDBC data source that connects to the target Microsoft Access data source.